Media coverage of the Israeli–Palestinian conflict: Twitter

 Leibovich was one of a number of bloggers who criticized Khulood Badawi, an Information and Media Coordinator for the United Nations Office for the Coordination of Humanitarian Affairs who tweeted a picture of a Palestinian child covered in blood.
 She captioned it "Another child killed by #Israel...
 Another father carrying his child to a grave in #Gaza."
 It was discovered the picture was published in 2006 and was of a Palestinian girl who had died in an accident and been brought to the hospital shortly after an Israeli air strike in Gaza.
 Israel's Ambassador to the United Nations Ron Prosor called for Badawi's dismissal, stating that she was "directly engaged in spreading misinformation".
 Humanitarian Coordinator and the Head of Office in Jerusalem later met with officials at the Ministry of Foreign Affairs of Israel to discuss these events.
 UN Under-Secretary General Valerie Amos wrote, "It is regrettable that an OCHA staff member has posted information on her personal Twitter profile, which is both false and which reflects on issues that are related to her work."

 A few days later Badawi tweeted on her personal account "Correction: I tweeted the photo believing it was from the last round of violence & it turned out to be from 2006 This is my personal account."
 Ma'an News Agency reported a week later that the hospital medical report on the dead girl stated that she died "due to falling from a high area during the Israeli strike on Gaza".
 There are differing accounts of how the Israeli air strike, reported to be as little as 100 meters away, may have caused the accident.

 In the immediate aftermath of the 2021 Israeli-Palestinian crisis, Associated Press reporter Emily Wilder was fired because of tweets made during the conflict, after right-wing media sources complained of her pro-Palestinian views.

+Instagram

+Instagram, which is owned by Meta Platforms, has been mentioned in reports and by users in relation to content moderation during the Israel–Gaza war.
+According to Al Jazeera reporting and civil rights groups, some users and journalists said that posts related to Palestine, including hashtags such as #FreePalestine and #IStandWithPalestine, appeared to receive reduced visibility, lower engagement, or were at times removed or limited on the platform.

+In October 2023, a Meta spokesperson said that a drop in engagement affecting certain posts was caused by a technical bug and was not related to the content itself.
+At the same time, civil rights organisations such as 7amleh reported hundreds of cases across Meta platforms, including Instagram, involving content removal and account restrictions.

+There were also claims from users that their accounts or posts were being “shadowbanned”, meaning their content became less visible without clear notification.
+Meta has disputed these claims, stating that its moderation systems are applied consistently and that enforcement actions are based on violations of platform policies rather than political considerations.